taki0112/TripleGAN-Tensorflow/README.md

 ## In progress
 ### Issue
-* I am now modifying the weight normalization.
+* I am now modifying the weight normalization (If you know how to implement with tensorflow, let me know)
+* I need some more fixes.
+Please wait for the results

 ## Idea
 ### Network Architecture